pytest-dev/pytest-django/docs/configuring_django.rst

 By default, django test runner forces `DEBUG` setting to `False`, and so does the ``pytest-django``.
 But sometimes, especially for functional tests, there is a need to set `DEBUG` to `True` to investigate why certain page does not work.
-To do so, set --debug-mode flag in command line.
+To do so, set --django-debug flag in command line.

 Command Line Option::

-    $ pytest --debug-mode
+    $ pytest --django-debug